dhruv14385/kubernetes-notes/README.md

 ```
 echo $MYNAME
 ```
-yml file to expose a port on a container
-kind: Pod
-apiVersion: v1
-metadata:
-  name: testpod4
-spec:
-  containers:
-    - name: c00
-      image: httpd
-      ports:
-       - containerPort: 80

 To check if the port is exposed or not, find pod IP.
 Then use curl as below.
-It should show output as 'It works!'
+It should show output as 'It works!'.
+Refer to port_exposed.yml file in this repo.
 ```
 curl <port IP>:80
 ```